CexyNature/Info_TownsvilleFloods/README.md

 Community recovery hotline phone: **1800 173 349**

-Information for applying to grants can be found at the **[Community Recovery Queensland](https://www.communityrecovery.qld.gov.au/#/)** webiste, and you can apply for these grants using their app ([as indicated in their website](https://www.qld.gov.au/community/disasters-emergencies/recovery-after-disaster/self-recovery-app), [Apple app](https://itunes.apple.com/au/app/selfrecovery/id942944983?mt=8), and [Android app](https://play.google.com/store/apps/details?id=communities.gov.au.disasterrecoverydroid&hl=en). *Please observe links to official apps are offered here for reference, please always use links from official [website](https://www.qld.gov.au/community/disasters-emergencies/recovery-after-disaster/self-recovery-app)*)
+Information for applying to grants can be found at the **[Community Recovery Queensland](https://www.communityrecovery.qld.gov.au/#/)** website, and you can apply for these grants using their app ([as indicated in their website](https://www.qld.gov.au/community/disasters-emergencies/recovery-after-disaster/self-recovery-app), [Apple app](https://itunes.apple.com/au/app/selfrecovery/id942944983?mt=8), and [Android app](https://play.google.com/store/apps/details?id=communities.gov.au.disasterrecoverydroid&hl=en). *Please observe links to official apps are offered here for reference, please always use links from official [website](https://www.qld.gov.au/community/disasters-emergencies/recovery-after-disaster/self-recovery-app)*)

 Information about type of grants, eligibility and region/areas included can be found in the [North and Far North Queensland Monsoonal trough - 25 January to 2 February 2019 website](https://www.qld.gov.au/community/disasters-emergencies/queensland-disasters/fnq-monsoonal-trough) by the Queensland Government.